jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1195/index.md

 ### Directory of PC-SIG Library Disk #1195

-     Volume in drive A is DISK1195
+     Volume in drive A has no label
      Directory of A:\

     1        BAT       758   9-11-88  12:46p